iRon7/WindowsOutFilePatch/README.md

 You want the same behavior in both Windows PowerShell and PowerShell Core preferably using UTF-8 encoding.
 Therefore, you want to use `-Encoding Utf8NoBom` in all `Out-File` commands.
-However, Windows PowerShell does not support `Utf8NoBom` as a value for the `-Encoding` parameter of the `Out-File` cmdlet.
+However, Windows PowerShell does not support `Utf8NoBom` as a value for the `-Encoding` parameter of the `Out-File` cmdlet:
-This module adds `Utf8NoBom` and `Utf8Bom` values to the `-Encoding` parameter of the `Out-File` cmdlet in Windows PowerShell:

 ```PowerShell
 PS C:\> Get-Command Out-File